tom-krieger/security_baseline/README.md

 The `data` directory contains example Hiera data for various operating systems.
 Please do not use these files without reviewing them *carefully*.
 The configuration in these files may or may not fit your needs or can even crash your systems.
 > *You are strongly advised to review the files before using them and adapt them to your needs.*

+### Reboot

+There's no built-in reboot when particulat classes are doing changes , e. g. enabling SELinux.
+As servers cn run in a roduction environment it is not desireable to have a reboot during a Puppet run.
+That's the reason you have to decide yurself if and when to reboot your macines.

 ## Checking facts